 Our webcams are located throughout the park to provide views of the vast diversity of landscapes found in Glacier.
 While limited to locations that have power and access to the park's network, we continue to investigate new locations and new views.
-Logan Pass and Many Glacier are high on our list of potential sites, but currently they do not have the requirements to allow that to happen.

 It's Back!
 After a long absence, the Many Glacier Webcam is back.
 With recently improved infrastructure in the Many Glacier Valley we now have access to the park's network from a few more locations.
 This has allowed the return of one of our visitor favorites, the Many Glacier Webcam in a new location.
 This new location also has a view of Mt.
 Gould and Grinnell Point.
 From the Many Glacier Hotel on the left to the summit of Swiftcurrent Peak on the right, this view is the one that is often referred to as the Heart of Glacier.